kevinlo123/shadow-prince-fe/README.md

 # FAQ
 - Q: Would it be possible to use a different programming language or framework, such as using Pixi.js only without Svelte?
-  - A: You can use anything as long as it compiles to a static website, it is only recommended to use the web-sdk for the easiest development and integration experience as everything is already set up for you, but you can also just fork it or take certain parts of it.
+  - A: You can use anything as long as it compiles to a static website, it is only recommended to use the shadow-prince-fe for the easiest development and integration experience as everything is already set up for you, but you can also just fork it or take certain parts of it.

-- Q: If we use our own UI/Web SDK, how can we pass configuration data into it?
+- Q: If we use our own UI/Shadow Prince FE, how can we pass configuration data into it?
-  - A: About how we handle authentication, configuration, jurisdiction and so on, you can find the answers and an example here: [Authenticate.svelte](https://github.com/StakeEngine/web-sdk/blob/main/packages/components-shared/src/components/Authenticate.svelte)
+  - A: About how we handle authentication, configuration, jurisdiction and so on, you can find the answers and an example here: [Authenticate.svelte](https://github.com/StakeEngine/shadow-prince-fe/blob/main/packages/components-shared/src/components/Authenticate.svelte)

 - Q: Do you have any specific policies (or methods) for handling currencies?
   - A: Check the function "numberToCurrencyString" in "packages/utils-shared/amount.ts", you will find that any currency that can be handled by "i18n.number" is supported.
 The currency will be passed in from the authentication request like this "stateBet.currency = authenticateData.balance.currency;".
 Two special currencies from the social casino like `stake.us` will be handled by "NO_LOCALISATION_CURRENCY_MAP".